The Hijab

 My position (and

-however, women who choose to wear the head-covering should be allowed to do so.
+the hijab is mandatory, I do feel that women who choose to wear the head-covering should be allowed to do so.

 In its Qur'anic use, hijab actually refers to